 Waikato is the name of a region that sits below the populous Auckland Region.
 'The Waikato' as it is known contains New Zealand's biggest river, also called 'The Waikato'.
 On the banks of this river is Hamilton, the region's biggest city.
 It is New Zealand's biggest inland city and fourth biggest city in the country.
-Hamilton is very close to Auckland, with the possibility that it could be inundated by Auckland's suburban sprawl in decades to come.
+Hamilton is very close to Auckland, with the possibility that it could be assimilated by Auckland's suburban sprawl in decades to come.

 Behind the coastal area lies the Hakarimata Range.
 To the east of this range lies a large floodplain which is used mainly as farmland for both dairy and cattle, as well as crops.
-Cambridge a town in this region is famous for its many thoroughbred stables.
-In the north near Te Kauwhata great wines are produced.
+Cambridge a town in this area is famous for its thoroughbred stables.
+In the north near Te Kauwhata is an area of vineyards and wineries.